eformat/patternfly-llmisvc-yaml-editor/README.md

 # patternfly-llmisvc-yaml-editor

-This project is now a static PatternFly demo powered by [Next.js static export](https://nextjs.org/docs/pages/getting-started/deploying#static-export).
+This project is a static PatternFly demo powered by [Next.js static export](https://nextjs.org/docs/pages/getting-started/deploying#static-export).
 To work on it locally:

 ```bash
 npm install